 As human beings, we often struggle with prioritization.
 Let's face it, we avoid difficult tasks, and we may not always follow through on tasks that we have already started.

-Unfortunately, to-do apps often do not provide the necessary tools to effectively address these issues, leaving users to rely on their own strategies which can lead to a sense of failure.
-We believe a to-do app should guide you, so no task is left behind.
+Unfortunately, to-do apps often do not provide the necessary tools to address these issues.
+Instead, they leave it up to you, which can lead to a sense of failure.
+We believe a to-do app should guide you so no task is left behind.

 While new tasks arrive at the bottom of the list, one is checking off older tasks on the top.
-The "first-in, first-out" approach maximizes throughput without you going insane because of the amount of tasks thrown your way.
+The "first-in, first-out" approach maximizes throughput and makes sure no task is left behind.
+This leads to feeling better when there's a lot on your plate, even if you are usually a disorganized person.

 You can tell Lunatask which tasks are important to you by changing their priority.
 You also pick which tasks are for now and which for later.
-This is how our Simple workflow works.
+This is how our Now / Later workflow works.
 There are also other workflows, like Must/Should/Want method.

 What is urgency?